 me for going off track.
 I had the best intentions but no excuse.
 The lighter and freer I feel, the heavier I seem to be.
 The proverbial two steps forward, one step back, I guess.

 i could read through

-the blogs or the list where I neatly organize them and see that I have not fulfilled most or many of my blissful endeavors.
+the posts or the list where I neatly organize them and see that I have not fulfilled most or many of my blissful endeavors.
 I could, but I won’t because I know it, no need to add wasting time to have not done.
 All endeavors and to-do items seemed so easy to do, and I was so certain of them that I didn’t imagine they would fall by the wayside.
 But they have.
 And as much as I would love to go backward (I have done this before) and fill in the posts that are missing — at least two for last week, although I haven’t missed one on Saturdays, though it was not my intention to do Saturday posts — I shall not.

 is it better to post